cyberdesk-hq/cyberdriver/README.md

 - On connect, the host announces the link (same organization required; self-links rejected).
 - The host Cyberdriver won’t interfere while a workflow runs on the VM; it only runs keepalive when the VM has been idle beyond your configured threshold.
  - If a keepalive action is mid-run when work arrives on the VM, Cyberdriver completes that action first to avoid disruptive UI state, then proceeds with the workflow.
+ - The host’s remote activity signals reset the VM’s idle timer with a small random jitter (±7s) around the threshold.
 - If the host disconnects, the link is cleared automatically; when it reconnects, the link is re-established.

 ## Configuration